corvusdeinanis/cuddlyspaceship/content/Indian Constitution.md

 The constitution declares India a **sovereign**, **socialist**, **secular**, and **democratic** **republic**, assures its citizens justice, equality, and liberty, and endeavours to promote fraternity.
 ## History

-was drafted by the Constituent Assembly

-was adopted  - 26 November 1949
-came into effect - 26 January 1950
+was drafted by the Constituent Assembly was adopted  - 26 November 1949 came into effect - 26 January 1950
 took almost three years to draft the constitution holding eleven sessions over a 165-day period

+replaced the Government of India Act 1935 as the country's fundamental governing document

 [[BR Ambedkar]], father of Indian constitution and its chief architect
 ## Fundamental Rights
+**Part III**
 **six** fundamental rights recognized in the Constitution of India
 ### Equality
 - before law